SenseTecnic/node-red-contrib-osisoft-web-api/README.md

    * A running OSIsoft PI Server
    * A running OSIsoft PI Web API server associated with the PI Server
-   * The OSIsoft PI Web API server will need to be configurated using "Basic" or "Anonymous" authentication methods.
+   * The OSIsoft PI Web API server will need to be configured using "Basic" or "Anonymous" authentication methods.
+   * EnableCSRFDefense flag must be set to "False" in WebAPI system configuration.
    * PI identities with appropriate read/write access privileges are required to access to PI server
    * You can find more infomation on OSIsoft PI Server [product page](https://techsupport.osisoft.com/Products/PI-Server).